craichbros/urology-trials/README.md

 # Urology Trials

-This repository contains R scripts and notebooks to **download, clean, and analyze** clinical trial data in **urology** from ClinicalTrials.gov.
+This repository contains R scripts, notebooks, and a Shiny app to **download, clean, explore, and visualize** clinical trial data in **urology** from ClinicalTrials.gov.

-The aim is to build reproducible pipelines for:
+The goal is to provide reproducible pipelines for:
-- Downloading raw trial data.
+- Downloading raw trial data
-- Cleaning and harmonizing relevant fields (phase, interventions, outcomes, sponsors, etc...).
+- Cleaning and harmonizing key fields (phase, interventions, sponsors, dates, etc.)
-- Generating summary datasets and exploratory reports.
+- Producing summary datasets and exploratory reports
-- Preparing for integration into an **R Shiny application** for interactive visualization of the urology clinical trial landscape.
+- Visualizing results through an interactive **R Shiny dashboard**

 ---